 11. Stitch around the outside of the cup folding the fabric under as you go.
 Stitch directly on the under wire casing to get a clean line.
 Don’t worry if there are a few wrinkles in the fabric, once you put the bra on it will be smooth – pulling the fabric more to smooth out these wrinkles can make the fabric too tight and distort the cups.

-12. Finish the band by adding D-rings to the end of each side.
+12. Finish the band by adding D-rings or O-rings to the end of each side.
 I’ve finished the ends with a serger, then folded the band through and stitched in place.
 The band will be tied in the back by tying lace and fabric pieces through the D-rings.

 13. This is the point where you would begin to add embellishments to your bra.
 Make sure you use good quality thread when stitching on anything heavy or that will move while you dance and pin everything in place before sewing.
 I’ve added a few metal pieces and a second layer of fabric (which I’ve sewed on to the cup exactly the same way I did the first layer).
 Note: If you are covering your cups with more than one fabric you can sew them both on at the same time, I’ve sewn them separately because I wanted the pattern to end up in a specific place.